 9. Differentiating Brands

-In The Financial Brand post written by Simon Clough, Partner and Group Board Director at U.K. based Clear, it was accurately stated that “Consumers view most banking brands as undesirable and wholly undifferentiated”.
+In an article written by Simon Clough, Partner and Group Board Director at U.K. based Clear, it was accurately stated that “Consumers view most banking brands as undesirable and wholly undifferentiated”.
 The digitalization of the industry is further commoditizing our brands, with fewer face to face interactions limiting our ability to set ourselves apart.

 That’s why Clough’s battle cry of ‘Differentiate or Die’ has never been more relevant.
 Banks and credit unions will begin to find ways to stand out in a crowded competitive marketplace in 2014, leveraging all channels to make their message heard.